bees-hive/elegant-git/README.md

 rather than imperative-style (`stop with exit code 45 if cloneable URL is not set`).

 ### Updating documentation
-In order to get the documentation preview locally, please install required dependencies with `pip install -r docs/requirements.txt`.
-After, run `./workflows serve-docs`.
-That's it!
+In order to get a preview of the documentation site locally, please run `./workflows serve-docs` and open [http://localhost](http://localhost) (happens automatically if you have `open` command).

 The [docs/commands.md](docs/commands.md) generates by running `./workflows generate-docs` script.
 All other files in ["docs" directory](docs/) require manual corrections.